Bengaluru approaches 2,000 COVID-19 cases, records 60 deaths on Wednesday

 Bengaluru urban reported 1975 cases, Dharwad 139, Bellary 136, Mysuru 99, Vijayapura 80 and Dakshina Kannada 76 cases.

-The state has crossed Gujarat in the case of the effected people by the virus.
+The state has crossed Gujarat in the case of the affected people by the virus.

-The state which was earlier lauded for keeping a check on rise in cases, has recently seen the situation rapidly slip out of its grip.
+The state which was earlier lauded for keeping a check on the rise in cases has recently seen the situation rapidly slip out of its grip.